yell0w4x/tiny-arduino-serial-port/README.md

 Before use `serail0` it's necessary to explicilty call `init_serial0()`.
 It's made intentionally to avoid accidental configuration override of pins used by port.

-To designate in/out buffer queue size to be used by ports define `TINY_SERIAL_DEF_BUF_SIZE`, defaulted to 32.
+To designate in/out buffer queue size to be used by ports define `TINY_SERIAL_DEF_BUF_SIZE`, defaulted to 32 for Due and 16 for Mega.

 ## Usage